The 10 most powerful lines from Aly Raisman at Larry Nassar's sentencing

 7. "You already know you're going away to a place where you won't be able to hurt anybody ever again.
 But I am here to tell you that I will not rest until every single last trace of your influence on this sport has been destroyed, like the cancer it is."

 She made an important point here -- noting with disgust that Nassar had sat on advisory boards and committees that had designed policies on how to protect athletes from harm.
-She "cringed," she said, to think that his influence remains in gymnastics in any way, and vowed to eliminate his input forever.
+She "cringed," she said, to think that his influence remains in gymnastics, and vowed to eliminate his input forever.

 8. "I have represented the United States of America in two Olympics and have done so successfully.
 And both USA Gymnastics and the United States Olympic Committee have been very quick to capitalize and celebrate my success.
 But did they reach out when I came forward?
 No."

 Raisman slammed the groups who she said had failed to protect her and others who endured Nassar's abuse.
-She also accused USA Gymnastics of "rotting from the inside" and called on its new leader, Kerry Perry, to stop issuing statements containing "false promises."
+She also accused USA Gymnastics of "rotting from the inside."

 9. "If we are to believe in change, we must first understand the problem and everything that contributed to it.
 Now is not the time for false reassurances.
 We need an independent investigation of exactly what happened, what went wrong and how it can be avoided for the future."